cmaixen/CTF-Tools/forensics/Readme.md

 #Useful Links
 * [Foremost](http://tools.kali.org/forensics/foremost): recover lost files based on their headers, footers, and internal data structures.
+* [Scalpel](https://github.com/sleuthkit/scalpel): Scalpel is a file carving and indexing application that runs on Linux and Windows.
+More versatile than Foremost.
+You can change de headers and footers of the files you are looking for.
 * [PGP Encryption/Decryption](https://sela.io/pgp/): Online PGP Encryption/Decryption Tool
 * [oletools](http://www.decalage.info/python/oletools) is a package of python tools to analyze [Microsoft OLE2 files](http://en.wikipedia.org/wiki/Compound_File_Binary_Format)